MockBukkit/docs/docs/en/introduction/getting_started.md

 you will need to configure it to use MockBukkit.
 While other test runners like [TestNG](https://testng.org/) exist, Mockbukkit has not verified compatibility with them.
-This does not mean that Mockbukkit will not work with them, but it is not tested.
+This does not mean that Mockbukkit might work with them, but it is not tested.